Sheriff: Girl, 4, found in woods; had been missing 2 days

 Authorities said the child had disappeared from her babysitter’s sight Wednesday afternoon while they were walking in a backyard with a hound dog.

 Jones said the girl is in good condition despite her ordeal.
-The hound dog was at her side when the girl was found but it ran off when searchers approached, the sheriff said.
+The hound dog was at her side when she was found.

 “We are beyond happy,” Jones wrote in a text message about the discovery of the girl.